How do you compete against well-established competitors with bigger budgets and virtually unlimited resources?

 - The Beginner’s Guide to Mastering SEO for Your Startup

-4. Spread the Love
+5. Spread The Love

 They’re also looking for the most appealing offer they can find.
 Being able to grab people’s attention can mean the difference between gaining an advantage or falling behind.

 Show a little love to your customers during the holiday season by sending them a freebie, such as Christmas gift cards as a small thank you for being your customer.

 You’ll find that giving a few bucks away cost less than running an expensive ad, and the ROI is better.

-5. Go Offline
+6. Go Offline

 In the world where the digital noise can be too much to bear, going offline can prove to be a gold mine.
 Experts argue that traditional marketing is dead and that debate is ongoing since 1994.

 This can present a unique opportunity as not every consumer is online constantly.
 You can come up with cheap ways to give offline consumers a nudge in the right direction.